Ingleborough

 Many visitors will take the Y3P route from the East - probably the most dramatic approach over limestone pavement, leading to a steep, exposed ascent to the Col between Simon Fell and Ingleborough.

-Heading to the summit from Simon Fell
+Heading to the summit from Simon Fell, Ingleborough is in the background

 The route to the west, from Horton is longer than you would expect (catching out many a Y3P walker who thinks they are finished after Ingleborough), again passing through limestone pavement, though a lot less steep.
 A steady path from Ingleton, via Fell Lane is a popular option due to the relatively short distance from the town, and one of the least popular options is over Simon Fell, from Ribblehead.